mokujin-theme/mokujin-polybar-theme/README.md

 - **bluetoothctl** (optional)
 - **notify-send** (optional)
 - **mpd** (optional)
-- Gamepad driver that creates a sysfs node for capacity in percentage
+- Gamepad driver that creates a sysfs node for capacity in percentage. (optional)
-- OpenWeatherMap API key (free) or OpenHAB server configured to provide OWM data.
+- OpenWeatherMap API key (free) or OpenHAB server configured to provide OWM data. (optional)

 ## Installation
 ### Fonts
-For arch users the noto fonts can be found in **extra** and the Nerd Fonts can be found in **aur**.
+For Arch users the noto fonts can be found in **extra** and the Nerd Fonts can be found in **aur**.

 ```
 pacman -S noto-fonts-cjk